José Maria Pedroto: Coaching career

-While still a player, at the age of 25, Pedroto took a coaching course given by Cândido de Oliveira.
+While still a player, at the age of 25, Pedroto took a coaching course given by the Cândido de Oliveira.
 Six years later, he became the first Portuguese coach with a specialisation taken at the French Football Federation.
 After starting his career with Porto juniors, he was appointed field coach for the Portugal under-18 team by manager David Sequerra as they won the 1961 UEFA European Championship, the country's first international title.

 In 1962, Pedroto took charge of Académica de Coimbra.
-He then spent one season apiece with Leixões S.C. and Varzim SC, being dismissed by the former midway through 1964–65 which marked the only occasion in his career where he was relieved of his duties; subsequently, he returned to Porto as an assistant.
+He then spent one season apiece with Leixões and Varzim, being dismissed by the former midway through 1964–65 which marked the only occasion in his career where he was relieved of his duties; subsequently, he returned to Porto as an assistant.

 Over three top-tier campaigns, Pedroto led Porto to the third place twice and the second in 1968–69, winning the Taça de Portugal in 1968, He left, however, for Vitória de Setúbal, who would finish a best-ever league runners-up in 1971–72 and twice reach the quarter-finals of the Inter-Cities Fairs Cup while he was in charge, notably ousting Liverpool in the second round of the 1969–70 edition of the latter tournament.

-Starting in 1974 and during two years, Pedroto coached both Boavista F.C. and the Portugal national team.
+Starting in 1974 and during two years, Pedroto coached both Boavista and the Portugal national team.
 He won the domestic cup always during his tenure at the former, also finishing in second position in the league in the 1975–76 season.
 With the latter, he did not manage to qualify for UEFA Euro 1976 in spite of only losing one match in Group 1.

 Pedroto returned to Porto ahead of 1976–77, ending a 19-year drought the following campaign by winning the championship and repeating the feat the next season.
 He was, however, fired in the summer of 1980 after a run-in with president Américo de Sá.
 He arguably set the foundations for the club's European exploits in the mid-to-late 1980s.

 For several decades, Pedroto was the manager with the most wins in the Portuguese top flight with 326.
 His sides excelled in ball possession and attacking football, and he was also one of the first managers to introduce a team physician; he was accused by fellow coach Mário Wilson of being a "master of conflict" and for having attitudes that "bordered on racism", with the pair being often involved in wars of words.
 His 322 games in charge of Porto remained a record until surpassed by Sérgio Conceição in 2023.